 5) two confidential letters of recommendation in English (or with notarized English translation).
 One of the two recommendations must be written by a current or previous employer or research supervisor.
 The second referee may be chosen at the applicant’s discretion;

 6) a statement of purpose not exceeding 500 words, explaining the motivation to enroll on the Ph.D program in Physics, and the tentative choice of the research subject;

 7) valid GRE Test Report (general test).
+An applicant must indicate University as a recipient when registering for the test.
+In case the applicant passed the test earlier, he/she can contact the test center and indicate Nazarbayev University as a recipient.
 Although an official GRE score is not an essential requirement, an applicant can enhance her/his application with a competitive GRE score;

 8) the relevance of the academic and experiential background, and the equivalency and appropriateness of earlier degrees, will be determined by the Admissions Committee.